Bolt (2008 film): Plot

 Bolt, badly damaged by himself and freed from the patrol van by Rhino, finally realizes and accepts that he is just a normal dog.
 However, he regains his confidence after Rhino (oblivious to the revelation) gives him a motivating speech, and they later rescue Mittens from the shelter.
 As they travel west, Bolt and Mittens form a close friendship; she teaches him how to be an ordinary dog and enjoy typical dog activities.
-Mittens makes plans for the three of them to stay in Las Vegas, but Bolt is still determined to find Penny.
+Mittens makes plans for the three of Bolt's group to stay in Las Vegas, but Bolt is still determined to find Penny.
 Mittens reveals to Bolt that she was declawed and abandoned by her owners and believes that no human truly "loves" their pet.
 Bolt vehemently disagrees with her and continues on alone to Hollywood.
 After finding out about Bolt's departure, Rhino decides to follow Bolt to Hollywood and convinces Mittens to come with him.

 When Bolt reaches California and the studio, he finds Penny embracing the replacement dog during a rehearsal, and, believing that she has replaced him, leaves feeling heartbroken.
 Mittens, who has caught up to him and witnessed the events, reassures Bolt that Penny does love him.
-At the same time, the Bolt look-alike panics during the show's routinely violent filming of a fight scene and accidentally knocks over lit tiki torches, setting the stage on fire with Penny trapped inside.
+At the same time, the Bolt look-alike panics during the filming of a fight scene and accidentally knocks over lit tiki torches, setting the stage on fire with Penny trapped inside.
 With the help of Mittens and Rhino, Bolt goes inside the burning studio and the two reunite but are unable to escape and Penny begins to suffocate from the smoke.
 Bolt stays with Penny and repeatedly superbarks into the building's air vent, alerting the firefighters to their location, and they are rescued.

-Penny and her mother quit the show after Penny's agent proposes that they exploit the incident for publicity.
-The show continues with new actors replacing Bolt and Penny and a bizarre new storyline involving alien abduction inspired by the movie's pigeon chorus.
-Penny adopts Mittens and Rhino, and they move to a rural home to enjoy a simpler lifestyle together.
+Penny and her mother quit the show after her agent proposes that they exploit the incident for publicity.
+The show continues with new actors replacing Bolt and Penny and a new storyline involving alien abduction.
+Penny adopts Mittens and Rhino, and they move to a rural home to enjoy a quieter life together.